dotnet/docs-maui/docs/user-interface/fonts.md

 Fonts can also be added to other folders of your app project.
 However, in this scenario their build action must be manually set to **MauiFont** in the **Properties** window.

 At build time, fonts are copied to your app package.
+For information about disabling font packaging, see [Disable font packaging](~/troubleshooting.md#disable-font-packaging).

 > [!NOTE]
 > The `*` wildcard character indicates that all the files within the folder will be treated as being font files.
 In addition, if you want to include files from sub-folders too, then configure it using additional wildcard characters, for example, `Resources\Fonts\**\*`.